Facility and Operation Information

 Funding and Fees

-There is no charge for Penn State researchers to use the RDC.
-Researchers outside of the University should contact the RDC administrator for information on cost and services.
+Researchers outside of the University should contact the RDC executive director or administrator for information on cost and services.

 All publications that use results gathered from confidential Census Bureau data at Federal Statistical Research Data Centers must include the following disclaimer: